Arran Isle Limited and its Subsidiary Companies (“Arran Isle”)

 - Code of business conduct.
 This code explains the way we behave as an organisation and how we expect our employees and suppliers to act.

-We will seek to terminate the contract with suppliers at any time should any instances of modern slavery come to light which are not rectified promptly.
+In the first instance, we will work with our suppliers to help them address any concerns we might identify, and will stop using suppliers should any instances of modern slavery come to light which are not rectified promptly.

-We regularly conduct training for our procurement/buying teams, and senior managers so that they understand the signs of modern slavery and what to do if they suspect that it is taking place within our businesses or supply chains.
+We conduct appropriate training for our procurement/buying teams and senior managers, so that they understand the signs of modern slavery and what to do if they suspect that it is taking place.

 Our Performance Indicators